Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 Here is an example using long-slit STIS observations:

-To smooth the plotted data along the axis of the column or line you are displaying enter the width (diameter) of the boxcar by which you wish to smooth in the box "Smoothing Diameter".
-To cooadd more lines or columns into the plot (in this case to add more rows to do a fast aperture extraction along the selected row) enter the diameter you wish to coadd in the "Coadditon Diameter" box.
+To smooth the plotted data along the axis of the column or line you are displaying enter the width (diameter) of the boxcar by which you wish to smooth in the box "Smooth".
+To coadd more lines or columns into the plot, enter the diameter you wish to coadd in the "Coadd" box.

-For example, to smooth by 3 pixels we enter 3 in the Smoothing Diameter box.
-This smoothes the current data with a boxcar 3 pixels wide.
-To coadd 5 rows centered around the current row, we enter 5 in the Coaddition Diameter box.
+For example, to smooth by 3 pixels we enter 3 in the Smooth box.
+This smooths the current data with a boxcar 3 pixels wide.
+To coadd 5 rows centered around the current row, we enter 5 in the Coadd box.
 This adds the two lines before and two lines after the central line.
 There is no noise rejection, simply addition.

 Please note that contributed products data do not support plotting tool functions.